kasProg/IWAND-Nitrogen-fork/README.md

 ## Citation:
 If you find the scripts, data, or paper useful, please cite: [DOI forthcoming upon publication]
 ## Contact
-For questions, feedback, or to report issues with the scripts, please reach out to:
+For questions, feedback, or to report issues with the scripts and data, please reach out to:

 Shuyu Chang – shuyu.chang.hydro@gmail.com